[Skip to content]

 Is it possible to disable formatting for certain code sections?

 Yes, you can place the two pragma comments //J- and //J+ around code sections that should not be formatted.
-Please refer to the Comments section in the User's manual for information how this should be accomplished
+Please refer to the Comments section in the user’s guide for information how this should be accomplished

 4.8.